sap-tutorials/Tutorials/tutorials/cp-mobile-backend-tools-mdk-onboarding/cp-mobile-backend-tools-mdk-onboarding.md

 8. In **OData Collections** step, select all collections.
 Click **Finish** to complete the project creation.

     !![MDK](img_template_collections.png)

+    >In [this tutorial](cp-mobile-backend-tools-cache-db), server-side configuration for this MDK app was already done.

 9. After clicking **Finish**, the wizard will generate your MDK Application based on your selections.
 You might want to answer the upcoming prompt with `Open in New Workspace` to open the new project automatically.
 You should now see the `EpmCacheApp` project in the project explorer.